milos-rankovic/sport-news/README.md

 # Sport News

-> Simple MVC web application example (app for managing sport news portal), written in Java using Servlets, JSP and MySQL.
+> Simple MVC web application example (app for managing sport news portal), written in Java using Servlets, JSP and MySQL, and [HikariCP](https://brettwooldridge.github.io/HikariCP/) as a JDBC connection pool.

 ## Requirements